observablehq/framework/examples/data-loaders/docs/shell.md

 The data loader below, `alt-fuel-stations.parquet.sh`, accesses data on alternative fuel stations from the [U.S. Department of Energy](https://catalog.data.gov/dataset/alternative-fueling-station-locations-422f2), simplifies to only California stations in SQL, then returns an Apache Parquet file.

-Create a file in your project source root, with the .parquet.sh double extension (for example, `docs/my-data.parquet.sh`), then paste the code below to get started.
+Create a file in your project source root with the .parquet.sh double extension (for example, `docs/data/my-data.parquet.sh`), then paste the code below to get started.

 <!-- TODO this one needs explaining. -->